tsvlgd/llm-engine/README.md

-# AI Workbench
+# LLM engine

 > Build production-grade LLM applications from first principles.

-AI Workbench is a progressive AI backend that evolves from a simple LLM API into a production-style AI platform.
+Workbench is a progressive AI backend that evolves from a simple LLM API into a production-style AI platform.
 Core AI concepts are implemented manually before introducing framework integrations.
 Each release adds a new capability to the runtime while preserving previous implementations for educational comparison and architectural clarity.

 ---